 Low success rates don’t mean that when a Significant change is found that the uplift will be big.
 What these low numbers mean is that to discover an improvement will take far more time and investment than most people realize.
 In another post, I will discus how using Remote Usability Testing for Interaction Testing can be a useful addition to the optimisation toolkit.

-We wanted to find out what the real impact is of a CAPTCHAs is on customer experience.
-To find out we set up an online usability test using our own tool (This kind of research is also sometimes called an un-moderated remote usability test).
+To find out we set up an online usability test using our own research tool, Webnographer.
+(This kind of research is also sometimes called an un-moderated remote usability test.)

 Impact on User Experience